villekalliomaki/dia/README.md

 # DIA

-## Set up environment
+## Set up the environment

 ### Prerequisites

 - Rust installed
 - Cargo installed
+- If not using docker
     - PostgreSQL database with credentials
     - Redis (password required for remote instances)

 ### Run containers **(optional)**